-Turning our attention to the Fang-Med attack, the accuracy of FedAvg experiences a substantial drop due to the attack's tendency to deviate from median values, creating outliers.
-This behavior explains the relatively high accuracy when Coomed and Bulyan are applied because coordinate-wise median and trimmed mean methods disregard outliers.
-Meanwhile, FLARE performs poorly for a reason similar to the one mentioned above.
-For both attacks, we can observe that Krum, which selects a single local model as the global model, is less robust than Coomed, which aggregates multiple local models.
-Similarly, Bulyan, which takes averages of multiple chosen clients, exhibits less robustness than Coomed, particularly in non-IID data environments.
-Notably, FedCC achieves the highest accuracy (72.76\%, 42.37\%, and 16.12\% for each dataset) without sharing raw data with the server or other clients with non-IID data.
-This exceptional performance of FedCC can be attributed to two factors: 1) highly distinguishable information within PLRs, and 2) higher CKA similarity between benign clients than the one between benign and malicious clients.
+Turning to the Fang-Med attack, FedAvg experiences a significant drop in accuracy due to the attack's creation of outliers by deviating from median values.
+Consequently, Coomed and Bulyan perform relatively well since their coordinate-wise median and trimmed mean methods disregard outliers effectively.
+FLARE continues to perform poorly for a similar reason mentioned earlier.
+Between the Krum-based methods, multi-Krum and Coomed are more robust than Krum, as they aggregate multiple local models, providing better resilience to outliers.
+Similarly, Bulyan's averaging of multiple clients enhances robustness but falls short of Coomed, particularly in non-IID environments.
+Finally, FedCC achieves the highest accuracy (72.76\%, 47.85\%, and 16.12\% for each dataset) without sharing raw data, showcasing its exceptional performance.
+This success is attributed to two factors: (1) highly distinguishable information within PLRs and (2) higher CKA similarity between benign clients than between benign and malicious clients.